mvilardell2/sc-RNA-seq/README.md

 # Single Cell Data Analysis

-Welcome to the Single Cell Data Analysis repository!
-This repository is designed to provide a comprehensive single-cell RNA sequencing (scRNA-seq) data analysis.
+This repository contains all my work regarding single-cell RNA sequencing (scRNA-seq) data analysis.
 You will find standard workflow analysis as well as some practices.

+## Content:

+- scRNA-seq analysis.R: Basic workflow and steps.
+Create a Seurat object, QC, Filtering and normalization, identify high variable features, scaling data, PCA and clustering, UMAP.

+- scRNA-seq analysis example.R: Example including all basic steps + visualization plots and differential expression (DE).

+- annotateSingleR.R: script to annotate cell types from the clusters with single R  validation and diagnosis of the annotation.

+- annotateSingleR_multipeRefs.R: Annotation of cell types with multiple references